Posts tagged “live”

 In this week’s episode, Sascha pulled out the digital pen and visualizes the notes from the archive that grew over the past couple of episodes.
 You’ll see how local structures turn into entry points of new topics and how note sequences (“Folgezettel”) can be created from a messy start.

 In this week’s episode … lots of things have happened.
 There was no clear outline this time, but we further talked about the dangers of automatization and how clever apps can dumb you down.
-Also: Also, check out this book: Matthew B. Crawford (2010): Shop Class as Soulcraft.
-An inquiry into the value of work, Penguin Books.
-(Affiliate link)
+Also: Our ““business”” plans: get rid of money and do this here for fun & create a community around all this knowledge work stuff.

 In this week’s episode we talked about the dangers of automatization.
 In short, the computer may help you find stuff, but if you rely on its power 100%, you will end up with a homogenous mush of notes.
 That’s when we also mentioned Nassim Taleb’s notion of the “barbell method” to antifragilize your life .